WarsWorld/WarsWorld/README.md

 Directions for Discord Account:

-- Follow this guide to get the client and secret: `https://support.heateor.com/discord-client-id-discord-client-secret/`
+- Follow this guide to get the client and secret:[Discord Guide](https://support.heateor.com/discord-client-id-discord-client-secret/)

 Directions for Google Account:

-- Follow through steps 1 to 3 and 5 to get the client and secret and set up the redirect link: `https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid`
+- Follow through steps 1 to 3 and 5 to get the client and secret and set up the redirect link: [Google Guide](https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid)

 ## Our Tech Stack's Features